DuncBoi/MagstripeSpoofer/README.md

    ```
    Upgrades `pip` and installs libraries from `requirements.txt`.

+5. Plug the Arduino into your computer

-5. Run the setup script
+6. Run the setup script
    ```bash
    chmod +x setup.sh
    ./setup.sh
    ```
    Compiles the Arduino sketch via `arduino-cli` and uploads it to the Nano on the configured serial port.

-6. Start the web server
+7. Start the web server
    ```bash
    cd server
    python3 server.py